ernestoCruz05/digpaper/README.md

-# DigPaper - Document Management System
+# Charta - Document Management System

 A high-performance REST API backend for a carpentry business document management system.
 Built with Rust for reliability and speed.